-(1) This includes (a) selling commissions of 5.00% of gross offering proceeds on the sale of A Bonds, (b) a managing broker-dealer fee of up to 1.00% of the gross proceeds of the offering, (c) a wholesaling fee of up to 1.00%

-The Series Ra Bonds will be sold solely to certain purchasers, including those purchasing through a registered investment advisor.
-See "Plan of Distribution - Eligibility to Purchase Series Ra Bonds."
-We will not pay selling commissions on the sale of Series Ra Bonds; however, we may pay a managing broker-dealer fee and a wholesaling fee and may pay nonaccountable expense reimbursements of up to 1.25% on such sales.
-All such amounts will be paid to our managing broker-dealer, who may reallow up to the entire amount of selling commissions and the wholesaling fee to selling group members.

-(2) The table above does not include an organizational and offering fee, or O&O Fee of 2.00% of offering proceeds (\$700,000 at the maximum offering amount) payable to our Manager.
-Our Manager will be entitled to retain as compensation any amount by which the O&O Fee exceeds actual organization and offering expenses.
+- (1) This includes (a) selling commissions of 5.00% of gross offering proceeds on the sale of the Bonds, (b) a managing broker-dealer fee of up to 1.00% of the gross proceeds of the offering, (c) a wholesaling fee of up to 1.00% of gross proceeds from the certain sales of the Bonds, and (d) a nonaccountable expense reimbursement of up to 1.25% of gross offering proceeds on the sale of the Bonds.
+Kevin Kennedy, an officer and member of the board of managers of our Sponsor, and Raymond Davis, an officer and member of the board of Managers of our Manager, are registered as associated persons of our managing broker-dealer.
+As a result, they may be paid all or a part of any selling commission resulting from Bonds sold directly by them or through certain selling group members.
+See "Use of Proceeds" and "Plan of Distribution" for more information. - (2) The table above does not include an organizational and offering fee, or O&O Fee of 2.00% of offering proceeds (\$1,500,000 at the maximum offering amount) payable to our Manager.
+Our Manager will be entitled to retain as compensation any amount by which the organizational and offering expenses fee or the "O&O Fee" exceeds actual organizational and offering expenses.
 To the extent organizational and offering expenses exceed 2.00% of the gross proceeds raised in the offering, our Manager will pay such amounts without reimbursement from us.
-In no event will the O&O Fee payable to our Manager exceed 2.00% of the offering proceeds.

-(3) The table above shows amounts payable to our managing broker-dealer if we sell the maximum offering amount comprised solely of Series A Bonds.
+In no event will the O&O Fee payable to our Manager exceed 2.00% of the offering proceeds. - (3) The table above shows amounts payable to our managing broker-dealer if we sell the maximum offering amount of the Bonds.